theincredulousk/CarND-MPC-Project/README.md

 ## Basic Build Instructions

 1. Clone this repo.
+2. Extract Ipopt-3.12.7.tar.gz to the same directory (located in the project root), or have ipopt installed elsewhere.
 2. Make a build directory: `mkdir build && cd build`
 3. Compile: `cmake .. && make`
 4. Run it: `./mpc`.